Open Source Terminal GUI

 🎙

-Voice messages from TG are transcribed and sent into the session.
+Voice messages from TG are transcribed and sent into the session; local voice input can also be polished into clean prose by AI (Typeless-style).
 Plugin-first architecture: local whisper.cpp, custom HTTP server, or your own Python plugin — never tied to a single cloud provider.

 🧠